When an end-user completes a verification transaction, the details are displayed in a transaction report.

 - Additional Actions: As described below, the additional actions provide an opportunity escalate the transaction, block the ID from being accepted in future transactions, and permanently delete the transaction.

-Escalating a transaction notifies the Berbix team so we can investigate further.
-Please escalate transactions if you believe the automated decision was incorrect, or if you feel we made an error in some way.
+Escalating a transaction to Berbix sends our team an alert to investigate further.
+Please escalate transactions to Berbix if you believe the automated decision was incorrect, or if you feel we made an error in some way.

 Block this ID